ashleve/lightning-hydra-template/README.md

 ### Logs

-**Hydra creates new working directory for every executed run.** <br>
-This means your working directory is different for every run, which might not be compatible with some libraries and workflows.
-By default, logs have the following structure:
+**Hydra creates new working directory for every executed run.** By default, logs have the following structure:

 ```
 ├── logs